Jyothishjoy/Rh-Transferhydroformylation/MapLigands/README.md

 Save this as a sh file and execute. -ls lists all the ligands, and sort based on the connecting elements P,P.
 We can also use denticity:2 to sort all the bidentate ligands.
 Then execute mapLigands on top of the selected ones using mapLigand.py template.xyz -l 1,2=$lig -o $lig.xyz.
--l represents the ligand, 1,2 are the position for the bidentate ligand to get replaced at the template file.
+-l represents the ligand, 1,2 are the positions for the bidentate ligand to get replaced at the template file.

-5. This script will generate a large number of complexes in the xyz format. input_maker.py will use the inp_template.txt file and generated xyz files to create Gaussian input files.
+5. This script will generate many complexes in the xyz format. input_maker.py will use the inp_template.txt and above generated xyz files to create Gaussian input files.

 6. submit.sh script will submit the Gaussian .com files to the supercomputer.